jina-ai/jina/docs/fundamentals/document/document-api.md

 ### Tags

 `Document` contains the `tags` field that can hold a map-like structure that can map arbitrary values.
-In practice, one can store meta information in `tags`.
+In practice, you can store meta information in `tags`.

 ```python
 from jina import Document